jainebri/Super-Simple-Stocks/README.md

 is a simple POJO (Plain Old Java Object) identified by the **@RestController** annotation.
 Each operation in the web service should be mapped with a method in the controller, which is accomplished using the **@RequestMapping** annotation.
-In the solution architecture, the resource controller class should be added in the integration layer.
+In the solution architecture, the resource controller class should be added in a new possible web service layer for integration purpose.
 The next snippet of code shows the resource controller to new integration requirement:

 ```java